Unambiguisability and Register Minimisation of Min-Plus Models: Introduction

 The ``amount'' of nondeterminism can be measured in various ways.
 The most prominent is \emph{ambiguity}: a WFA is \emph{unambiguous} if every word has at most one accepting run.
 We can similarly define $k$-ambiguous, finitely ambiguous and polynomially ambiguous~\cite{book1971ambiguity}.
 Unambiguous WFAs are strictly more expressive than deterministic WFAs, but retain some nice closure and algorithmic properties~\cite{mohri1997finite}.
 As such, a natural question is \emph{\unability}\footnote{Equally fun mouthfuls include: ``disambiguisability'', ``unambiguousability'', etc.}: given a WFA, is there an equivalent unambiguous WFA?
 For polynomially-ambiguous tropical automata, this problem was shown to be decidable in~\cite{kirsten2009deciding}.
 In addition, it is decidable over the rational field~\cite{bell2023computing}.

-In this work, we resolve the decidability of this problem for general WFAs, by reducing it to the determinisability problem.
+In this work, we resolve the decidability of this problem for tropical WFAs with unrestricted nondeterminism, by reducing it to the determinisability problem.
 Note that for most models, determinisability and unambiguisability have been resolved in tandem, by first deciding unambiguisability, and then deciding determinisability on the equivalent unambiguous, if it exists.
-Interestingly, for tropical WFAs determinisation is resolved directly, leaving unambiguisability a long-standing open problem.
+Interestingly, for tropical WFAs determinisation is resolved directly, while unambiguisability remained open.
 It is somewhat surprising, therefore, that its solution is via reduction \emph{to} determinisability.

-Another measure of nondeterminism in WFAs stems from a closely related model -- that of Cost Register Automata (CRAs)~\cite{alur2013regular}.
+Another measure of nondeterminism in WFAs stems from a closely related model -- that of Cost Register Automata (CRAs) with linear register updates~\cite{alur2013regular}.
 A cost register automaton has a deterministic control, equipped with several registers that hold values.
 At each step, the registers' contents is manipulated according to some semiring actions (in our case, $(\min,+)$).
 Over semirings, CRAs and WFAs are equally expressive~\cite{alur2013regular}.
-A natural decision problem about CRAs is \emph{register minimisation}: given a CRA with $k$ counters, is there an equivalent CRA with $k'<k$ counters?
+A natural decision problem about CRAs is \emph{register minimisation}: given a CRA with $k$ registers, is there an equivalent CRA with $k'<k$ registers?
 We refine the results of~\cite{alur2013regular} and show that the number of registers in a CRA corresponds to the \emph{width} of a WFA: the maximal number of states that can be reached simultaneously (nondeterministically).
 This measure is incomparable with ambiguity as a measure for nondeterminism, but retains the flavour that width $1$ is exactly determinism.
-Using this equivalence, we show that counter minimisation for CRAs is undecidable, even for fixed $k=7$.
+Using this equivalence, we show that register minimisation for CRAs is undecidable already for inputs with $7$ registers, and the construction extends to any larger fixed number of registers.
 We remark that for CRAs over the rational field, this problem is decidable~\cite{benalioua2024minimizing}.